Stored Product Insects

 Prevention of Production delays - Infestations cause stoppages, often resulting in costly loss of production time.

-Prevention of Loss of Reputation - Consumers finding insects in your products may result in loss of business, goodwill, and reputation.
+Prevention of Loss of Reputation - Consumers finding insects in your products may result in loss of business, goodwill and reputation, know when it's time to call in a commercial exterminator.

 Prevention of Cross-Infestation - Infested raw materials and food brought into factories, can cause cross-infestation onto clean food and manufacturing equipment.